Grace Gallatin Seton Thompson

-Grace Gallatin Seton Thompson (28 January 1872 – 19 March 1959) was an American author and suffragist.
+Grace Gallatin Seton Thompson (January 28, 1872 – March 19, 1959) was an American writer and suffragist.

 Early life and education

 Grace Gallatin was born in Sacramento, California on January 28, 1872.
 In 1888 she began writing articles for San Francisco newspapers under the pen name of Dorothy Dodge, and in 1892 graduated from Packer Collegiate Institute, in Brooklyn, NY.

 Career

 Writing

 In 1900, Seton published her first book, A Woman Tenderfoot, which described her trip on horseback through the Rocky Mountains.
 In 1907 she published the book Nimrod's Wife, a true hunting and travel book set in the Western United States.
 She later organized and directed a women's motor unit to aid soldiers in France during the first World War.
 During the 1920s and 1930s she visited China, Egypt, Hawaii, India, Indochina, Japan, and South America, and she wrote four books about her travels: A Woman Tenderfoot in Egypt (1923), Chinese Lanterns (1924), Yes, Lady Saheb (1925), and Poison Arrows (1938).
 She also wrote The Singing Traveler (1947), a collection of poems about mysticism and eastern religions.